Counties of Romania: History

 Due to the territorial changes during World War II, this style of administration did not last, and the administration at the județ level was reintroduced after the war.
 Between 1941 and 1944, Romania administered the territory between the Dniester and Southern Bug rivers known as Transnistria, which consisted of 13 separate counties.

 After taking over the administration of the country in 1945, the Communist Party changed the administrative model to that of the Soviet Union (regions and raions) in 1950, but changed it back in 1968.
 Nevertheless, the county borders set then were quite different from those present during the interbellum, as only 39 counties were formed from the 56 remaining after the war.

-In 1981, Giurgiu and Călărași were split from Ialomița and the former county of Ilfov, while in 1997, Ilfov County, which had been a dependency of the municipality of Bucharest for nearly two decades, was reinstated.
+In 1981, Giurgiu and Călărași were split from Ialomița and the former county of Ilfov, while in 1997, Ilfov County, which had been a dependency of Bucharest for nearly two decades, was reinstated.
 The county borders set in 1968 are still largely in place today, but the functions of different authorities have changed due to administrative reforms in the 1990s.

-At present, Romania is divided into 41 counties and one municipality (Bucharest); these are assigned as the NUTS-3 geocode statistical subdivision scheme of Romania within the European Union.
-Each of the counties is further divided into cities (some of which have municipality status) and communes.
+At present, Romania is divided into 41 counties and one municipiu (Bucharest); these are assigned as the NUTS-3 geocode statistical subdivision scheme of Romania within the European Union.
+Each of the counties is further divided into cities (some of which have municipiu status) and communes.
 The prefect and his administration have executive prerogatives within the county limits, while limited legislative powers are assigned to a County Council elected every four years during local elections.
 The territorial districts of the Romanian judicial system overlap with county borders, thus avoiding further complication in the separation of powers on the government.